 Who is eligible?
 A temporary license may be issued only to an applicant pending the results of the next regularly scheduled national certification exam.
 The candidate must meet other requirements for licensure and must provide specified documentation relative to exam eligibility.

 What are the requirements?
-A completed application form, $200 application fee, two moral character forms, an eligibility letter to sit for the PES exam, verification from any state or country in which you were licensed, 24 contact hours (if it has been more than 1 year since graduation), and successful completion of the Board's jurisprudence exam.
+A completed application form, $200 application fee, two moral character forms (until January 31, 2018), a completed State and FBI Criminal History Records Check (beginning February 1, 2018), an eligibility letter to sit for the PES exam, verification from any state or country in which you were licensed, 24 contact hours (if it has been more than 1 year since graduation), and successful completion of the Board's jurisprudence exam.
 An applicant checklist is provided for your convenience.

 Where can I find application forms?
 All forms can be obtained by visiting the Forms page or clicking on the links on the right side of this page.